HCSB for 2013

 There is no application form to complete.

 If you are eligible, the CRA will automatically calculate the amount of your HCSB using the EI information from the T4 slips you filed with your 2012 and 2013 T4 information returns.
 The amount of the credit is the difference between the employer's portion of the EI premiums you paid in 2012 and 2013.
-The amount to be credited to your payroll account will be greater than $2, but no more than $1,000.
+The amount to be credited to your payroll program account will be greater than $2, but no more than $1,000.

 For example, if your portion of EI premiums paid in 2012 was $2,300 and in 2013, you hired new employees and paid employer EI premiums of $3,000, you would be eligible for a credit of $700.

-If you have more than one payroll account (RP) under your business number (BN), the CRA will determine if you are eligible to receive a credit by adding the employer EI premiums for all RP accounts under that BN.
+If you have more than one payroll program (RP) account under your business number (BN), the CRA will determine if you are eligible to receive a credit by adding the employer EI premiums for all RP accounts under that BN.
 The amount of credit that each RP account will receive is generally proportional to the amount of the employer's EI premiums that was paid into each RP account.

 How you will receive the credit

-Since January 2013, employers have the option to make an online request using My Business Account to get their HCSB refunded to them.
+Employers now have the option to make an online request using My Business Account to get their HCSB refunded to them.

 What you cannot do while waiting to receive a credit